12 Best Hikes in the Dolomites with Epic Views

 Difficulty: Easy

-The Tre Cime di Lavaredo loop is the most famous hike in the Dolomites – and for a very good reason!
+The Tre Cime di Lavaredo loop is the most famous hike in the Dolomites, and for a very good reason!
 It gets you up close with the iconic three peaks that you’ll have seen plastered all over Instagram and travel guides for the Dolomites.

 You can complete this hike either clockwise or counterclockwise.
 I definitely recommend going counterclockwise because this means you’ll have a view of the three peaks the whole time.

-In that case, when you leave the rifugio, you will need to follow path no. 101 which takes you towards Rifugio Lavaredo and eventually, the Forcella Lavaredo viewpoint.
+In that case, when you leave the rifugio, you will need to follow path no. 101, which takes you towards Rifugio Lavaredo and eventually, the Forcella Lavaredo viewpoint.

-This is the highest point on the hike and rewards you with one of the most incredible panoramas in the entire Dolomites.
+This is the highest point on the hike and rewards you with one of the most incredible panoramas in the entire Dolomites!
 Towards the end of the hike, you will also see the razorblade spires of Cadini di Misurina.

-There are a number of rifugios on this trail where you can grab some refreshments, my personal recommendation is the Dreizinnenhütte which has the most unforgettable views.
+There are a number of rifugios on this trail where you can grab some refreshments.
+My personal recommendation is the Dreizinnenhütte, which has the most unforgettable views.

-If you want to extend your Tre Cime hike, you can start at Lake Antorno and walk to Rifugio Auronzo from there.
-This takes about 1.5 hours each way.
+If you want to extend your Tre Cime hike, you can start at Lago d’Antorno and walk to Rifugio Auronzo from there.
+This takes about 1.5 hours each way, but it’s very steep and quite demanding!

-Otherwise, you can opt for taking a bus from Lake Antorno or you can drive up in your own car.
-Unfortunately, there is only one road leading up to Rifugio Auronzo and since it’s a private road, you need to pay €30 to use it with a normal car.
+Otherwise, you can reach Rifugio Auronzo by bus from Lago d’Antorno or drive up in your own car.
+There is only one road leading up to Rifugio Auronzo, and since it’s a private toll road, you now have to reserve a parking spot in advance to drive up.

 If you want to know more about this hike, you can check out my comprehensive guide about the Tre Cime di Lavaredo hike.

-3. Cadini di Misurina
+2. Cadini di Misurina

 Starting point: Rifugio Auronzo